ezequielgarcia/skopeo-rpm/containers-storage.conf.5.md

 **min_free_space**=""

-Specifies the min free space percent in a thin pool require for new device creation to succeed.
+Specifies the min free space percent in a thin pool required for new device creation to succeed.
 Valid values are from 0% - 99%.
-Value 0% disables (10% is the default)
+Value 0% disables. (default: 10%)

 **mkfsarg**=""

 Specifies extra mkfs arguments to be used when creating the base device.

-**mountopt**=""

-Specifies extra mount options used when mounting the thin devices.

 **use_deferred_removal**=""

-Marks device for deferred removal.
-If the device is in use when it driver attempts to remove it, driver will tell the kernel to remove it as soon as possible.
-(Default is true).
+Marks devicemapper block device for deferred removal.
+If the device is in use when its driver attempts to remove it, the driver tells the kernel to remove the device as soon as possible.
+Note this does not free up the disk space, use deferred deletion to fully remove the thinpool.  (default: true).

 **use_deferred_deletion**=""

-Marks device for deferred deletion.
-If the device is in use when it driver attempts to delete it, driver continue to attempt to delete device every 30 seconds, or when it restarts.
-(Default is true).
+Marks thinpool device for deferred deletion.
+If the thinpool is in use when the driver attempts to delete it, the driver will attempt to delete device every 30 seconds until successful, or when it restarts.
+Deferred deletion permanently deletes the device and all data stored in the device will be lost. (default: true).

 **xfs_nospace_max_retries**=""

-Specifies the maximum number of retries XFS should attempt to complete IO when ENOSPC (no space) error is returned by underlying storage device.
-(Default is 0, which means to try continuously.
+Specifies the maximum number of retries XFS should attempt to complete IO when ENOSPC (no space) error is returned by underlying storage device. (default: 0, which means to try continuously.)

+**ostree_repo=""**
+  Tell storage drivers to use the specified OSTree repository.
+Some storage drivers, such as overlay, might use

+**skip_mount_home=""**
+  Tell storage drivers to not create a PRIVATE bind mount on their home directory.

 # HISTORY
 May 2017, Originally compiled by Dan Walsh <dwalsh@redhat.com>